 Guerrero has published over 100 articles and chapters on these topics and has received several research awards.
 She has created questionnaires that measure communicative responses to jealousy, conflict styles, and attachment styles.
 She has also developed an observational technique for coding behaviors showing nonverbal intimacy from videotapes.

-Paul Mongeau, professor and associate director, is interested in communication in relationships and the processes of persuasion and social influence.
+Paul Mongeau, professor, and associate director is interested in communication in relationships and the processes of persuasion and social influence.
 He has studied the earliest stages of romantic relationships, such as first dates, and his present research focuses on Friends with Benefits Relationships (FWBRs).
-He works with a group of students and together they have found that FWBRs are quite a complicated and varied relationship type.
+He works with a group of students and together they have found that FWBRs is quite a complicated and varied relationship type.
 Another area Professor Mongeau works in is persuasion, examining theories of how people understand and respond to persuasive messages.
 He is especially interested in messages that try to persuade through the creation of fear.

 In addition to his research, he is both associate director of The Hugh Downs School of Human Communication and president of the Western States Communication Association.